rhoai-mlops/mlops-instructions/docs/1-when-the-music-starts/3-minio-object-storage.md

 You selected `models` data connection while creating the workbench.
 Because we will interract with this bucket during our experimentation phase.

-One more tool to get familiar with before we dive into our dataset! 💪
+ 🪄🪄🪄 Now that we got the essential tools to start our journey, let's dive into our dataset! 🪄🪄🪄